-In many locations, Stora Enso is a major employer, tax-payer, and partner for local entrepreneurs, which positively impacts the local economy.
-In addition to implementing mandatory and regulated contributions to communities, we apply precautionary management actions to mitigate and remedy potential adverse environmental and social impacts on neighbouring communities.
+In many locations, Stora Enso benefits the local economy as a major employer, taxpayer, and partner to local entrepreneurs.
+We apply precautionary management actions to mitigate and remedy potential adverse environmental and social impacts on neighbouring communities.
 These include:

 Contributing to the vitality of neighbouring communities is high on Stora Enso's agenda.
-Actions include investments in capacity building, local nature conservation, agroforestry programmes and socio-economic development projects.
+Actions include investments in agroforestry programmes, educational support, and volunteer activities.

 Our joint operations have each developed formal procedures for their respective community investment work to reflect Stora Enso’s requirements.

 To ensure that Stora Enso’s production, raw material sourcing, and labour supply remain both sustainable and competitive, the communities which we depend on must be able to thrive economically, socially, and environmentally.